nyurik/nyurik.github.io/_posts/2018-02-08-Vega-Trends-Graph-for-Kibana.md

 }
 ```

 Now that we know how to request needed data, and what that data would look like, we can build the visualization itself.
+* Click **visualization** tab
-Click **visualization** tab, click the blue plus sign, scroll down and click the **Vega** visualization.
+* Click the blue plus sign
+* Scroll down and click the **Vega** visualization.
 You should now see the default demo visualization.
-Delete all the code from the left panel, paste this code instead, and click the blue **play** button.
+* Delete all the code from the left panel
+* Copy/past this code instead, and click the blue **play** button.

 Voila, you now have an indicator that shows if the number of events in the last 10 minutes increased or decreased.
 See code comments for explanation of what each line does, or read the [vega documentation](https://vega.github.io/vega/docs/).
 Note that this code uses [HJSON](https://hjson.org/), a more readable form of JSON.

 ```yaml
 {